7RU7H/CTFs/HackTheBox/Retired-Machines/Stocker/Stocker-Helped-Through.md

 - Request smuggling broader than just json, I know of but have not done a HTTP request smuggle
 - Revise nosql injections
 Learnt:
+- Nested json
+- Change the CONTENT TYPE PLEASE!
+-
 Beyond Root:
 - Write a malicious iframe for a project
+- more..add

 Both..
 - [[Stocker-Notes.md]]